2012160085/naver_webtoon_scrapper/README.md

 > - 2020-11-01 <br/>
 > Code is not working right now.<br/>
 > It seems stopping all child process doesn't finish main process for some reason.<br/>
-> Guess it's python version issue.
+> Guess it's multiprocessing version issue.